dCache/dcache-book2/config-gplazma.md

     map     requisite authzdb authzdb=/etc/grid-security/authzdb
     session requisite authzdb

-AUTH
+**auth**
-AUTH-plug-ins are used to read the users public and private credentials and ask some authority, if those are valid for accessing the system.
+`auth`-plug-ins are used to read the users public and private credentials and ask some authority, if those are valid for accessing the system.

-MAP
+**map**
-MAP-plug-ins map the user information obtained in the AUTH step to UID and GIDs.
-This may also be done in several steps (e.g., the GP2-VOROLEMAP maps the users DN+FQAN to a username which is then mapped to UID/GIDs by the GP2-AUTHZDB.
+`map`-plug-ins map the user information obtained in the `auth` step to UID and GIDs.
+This may also be done in several steps (e.g., the `vorolemap` plug-in maps the users DN+FQAN to a username which is then mapped to UID/GIDs by the `authzdb` plug-in.

-ACCOUNT
+**account**
-ACCOUNT-plug-ins verify the validity of a possibly mapped identity of the user and may reject the login depending on information gathered within the map step.
+`account`-plug-ins verify the validity of a possibly mapped identity of the user and may reject the login depending on information gathered within the map step.

-SESSION
+**session**
-SESSION plug-ins usually enrich the session with additional attributes like the user's home directory.
+`session` plug-ins usually enrich the session with additional attributes like the user’s home directory.

-IDENTITY
+**identity**
-IDENTITY plug-ins are responsible for mapping UID and GID to user names and vice versa during the work with DCACHE.
+`identity` plug-ins are responsible for mapping UID and GID to user names and vice versa during the work with dCache.

 The meaning of the modifiers follow the PAM specification:

-PAM-OPTIONAL
+Modifiers

+**optional**
 The success or failure of this plug-in is only important if it is the only plug-in in the stack associated with this type.

-PAM-SUFFICIENT
+**sufficient**
 Success of such a plug-in is enough to satisfy the authentication requirements of the stack of plug-ins (if a prior required plug-in has failed the success of this one is ignored).
 A failure of this plug-in is not deemed as fatal for the login attempt.
-If the plug-in succeeds CELL-GPLAZMA2 immediately proceeds with the next plug-in type or returns control to the door if this was the last stack.
+If the plug-in succeeds `gPlazma2` immediately proceeds with the next plug-in type or returns control to the door if this was the last stack.

-PAM-REQUIRED
+**required**
-Failure of such a plug-in will ultimately lead to CELL-GPLAZMA2 returning failure but only after the remaining plug-ins for this type have been invoked.
+Failure of such a plug-in will ultimately lead to `gPlazma2` returning failure but only after the remaining plug-ins for this type have been invoked.

-PAM-REQUISITE
+**requisite**
-Like PAM-REQUIRED, however, in the case that such a plug-in returns a failure, control is directly returned to the door.
+Like `required`, however, in the case that such a plug-in returns a failure, control is directly returned to the door.

 Plug-ins
 --------

-CELL-GPLAZMA2 functionality is configured by combining different types of plug-ins to work together in a way that matches your requirements.
+`gPlazma2` functionality is configured by combining different types of plug-ins to work together in a way that matches your requirements.
 For this purpose there are five different types of plug-ins.
-These types correspond to the keywords AUTH, MAP, ACCOUNT, SESSION and IDENTITY as described in the previous section.
-The plug-ins can be configured via properties that may be set in `dcache.conf`, the layout-file or in `gplazma.conf`.
+These types correspond to the keywords `auth, map, account, session` and `identity` as described in the previous section.
+The plug-ins can be configured via properties that may be set in **dcache.conf**, the layout-file or in **gplazma.conf**.

-### AUTH Plug-ins
+### auth Plug-ins

 #### kpwd

-The GP2-KPWD authorizes users by username and password, by pairs of DN and FQAN and by KERBEROS principals.
+The `kpwd` plug-in authorizes users by username and password, by pairs of DN and FQAN and by `Kerberos` principals.

-`gplazma.kpwd.file`
+Properties

+**gplazma.kpwd.file**

-Path to `dcache.kpwd`
+Path to   **dcache.kpwd**

-Default: `PATH-ODE-ED/dcache.kpwd`
+Default:  **/etc/dcache/dcache.kpwd**

 #### voms

-The GP2-VOMS is an AUTH plug-in.
-It can be used to verify X509 credentials.
+The `voms` plug-in is an `auth` plug-in.
+It can be used to verify `X.509` credentials.
 It takes the certificates and checks their validity by testing them against the trusted CAs.
 The verified certificates are then stored and passed on to the other plug-ins in the stack.

-`gplazma.vomsdir.ca`
+Properties

+**gplazma.vomsdir.ca**

    Path to ca certificates

-Default: `/etc/grid-security/certificates`
+   Default: **/etc/grid-security/certificates**

-`gplazma.vomsdir.dir`
+**gplazma.vomsdir.dir**

-Path to `vomsdir`
+  Path to **vomsdir**

-Default: `/etc/grid-security/vomsdir`
+  Default: **/etc/grid-security/vomsdir**

-#### GP2-X509
+#### X.509 plug-in

-The GP2-X509 is a AUTH plug-in that extracts X509 certificate chains from the credentials of a user to be used by other plug-ins.
+The X.509 is a auth plug-in that extracts X.509 certificate chains from the credentials of a user to be used by other plug-ins.

-### MAP Plug-ins
+### map Plug-ins

 #### kpwd

-As a MAP plug-in it maps usernames to UID and GID.
-And as a SESSION plug-in it adds root and home path information to the session based on the user's username.
+As a `map` plug-in it maps usernames to UID and GID.
+And as a `session` plug-in it adds root and home path information to the session based on the user’s username.

-`gplazma.kpwd.file`
+Properties

+  **gplazma.kpwd.file**

-Path to `dcache.kpwd`
+     Path to **dcache.kpwd**

-Default: `PATH-ODE-ED/dcache.kpwd`
+     Default: **/etc/dcache/dcache.kpwd**

 #### authzdb

 The GP2-AUTHZDB takes a username and maps it to UID+GID using the `storage-authzdb` file.

-`gplazma.authzdb.file`
+**gplazma.authzdb.file**

-Path to `storage-authzdb`
+   Path to **storage-authzdb**

-Default: `/etc/grid-security/storage-authzdb`
+   Default: **/etc/grid-security/storage-authzdb**

 #### GridMap

-The GP2-GRIDMAP maps GLOBUS identities and KERBEROS identities to usernames.

-`gplazma.gridmap.file`
+The `authzdb` plug-in takes a username and maps it to UID+GID using the **storage-authzdb** file.

+Properties

+**gplazma.gridmap.file**

    Path to `grid-mapfile`

-Default: `/etc/grid-security/grid-mapfile`
+   Default: **/etc/grid-security/grid-mapfile**

 #### vorolemap

-The GP2-VOMS maps pairs of DN and FQAN to usernames via a [vorolemap] file.
+The `voms` plug-in maps pairs of DN and FQAN to usernames via a [vorolemap](config-gplazma.md#preparing-grid-vorolemap) file.

-`gplazma.vorolemap.file`
+Properties

+**gplazma.vorolemap.file**

-Path to `grid-vorolemap`
+   Path to **grid-vorolemap**

-`/etc/grid-security/grid-vorolemap`
+   **/etc/grid-security/grid-vorolemap**

 #### krb5

-The GP2-KRB5 maps a kerberos principal to a username by removing the domain part from the principal.
+ The `krb5` plug-in maps a kerberos principal to a username by removing the domain part from the principal.

+Example:

                     user@KRB-DOMAIN.EXAMPLE.ORG to user

 #### nsswitch

-The GP2-NSSWITCH uses the system's `nsswitch` configuration to provide mapping.
+The `nsswitch` plug-in uses the system’s `nsswitch` configuration to provide mapping.

-Typically GP2-NSSWITCH will be combined with GP2-VOROLEMAP, GP2-GRIDMAP or GP2-KRB5:
+Typically `nsswitch` plug-in will be combined with `vorolemap` plug-in, `gridmap` plug-in or `krb5` plug-in:

+Example:

     # Map grid users to local accounts
     auth    optional  x509 #1